Welcome

 Rule/ConceptSummary

-Special measuresAvailable for vulnerable/intimidated witnesses to help them give best evidence.
+Special measuresAvailable for under-18s and vulnerable/intimidated witnesses, to enable best evidence via adaptations.

 Key Point Checklist